FriendsOfTerraform/modules/aws/lambda/README.md

     - (string) **`on_failure_destination_arn = null`** _[since v1.0.0]_

         Specify the ARN of the destination for failed asynchronous invocations.
-This ARN must be one of the following resource: SNS, SQS, Lambda, or an EventBus.
+This ARN must be one of the following resources: SNS, SQS, Lambda, or an EventBus.
 The required IAM policies will be automatically generated if `execution_role_arn` is not specified, otherwise, please make sure the execution role you provided [has the proper permissions][asynchronous-invocation-destination-permission].

     - (string) **`on_success_destination_arn = null`** _[since v1.0.0]_

         Specify the ARN of the destination for successful asynchronous invocations.
-This ARN must be one of the following resource: SNS, SQS, Lambda, or an EventBus.
+This ARN must be one of the following resources: SNS, SQS, Lambda, or an EventBus.
 The required IAM policies will be automatically generated if `execution_role_arn` is not specified, otherwise, please make sure the execution role you provided [has the proper permissions][asynchronous-invocation-destination-permission].

     - (object) **`retries = null`** _[since v1.0.0]_